tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Most come from empty accounts with no identifying information attached.
 Usually they contain copied Bible verses or screenshots from archived paranormal forums or blurry photographs of the woods behind Route 9.
 Some are obviously sent by people trying to scare me because they recognized my name from old records tied to the case.

 A few of them were harder to explain.
 About six years ago I received a message from an account using Iris’ full name.
-It contained one sentence: you never told them about the hallway
+It contained one sentence: you never told them about the footprints.

 I never mentioned that night publicly.
 I never included it in any statement.
 The only people who knew Iris appeared inside my house that evening were me and Iris herself.
 I spent almost a week afterward going back through old messages and archived conversations trying to convince myself I had described it somewhere years earlier and forgotten.
 I never found anything.